NetApp/trident/docs/reference/concepts/objects.rst

 assumes the administrator will clean it up from Kubernetes and the backend, allowing the volume to be backed up or inspected before its removal.
-Note that deleting the PV will not cause Trident to delete the backing volume; it must be removed manually via the REST API.
+Note that deleting the PV will not cause Trident to delete the backing volume; it must be removed manually via the REST API (i.e., ``tridentctl``).

-``sample-input/pvc-basic.yaml`` and ``sample-input/pvc-full.yaml`` contain
+One novel aspect of Trident is that users can provision new volumes by cloning existing volumes.
+Trident enables this functionality via the PVC annotation ``trident.netapp.io/cloneFromPVC``.
+For example, if a user already has a PVC called ``mysql``, she can create a new PVC called ``mysqlclone`` by referring to the ``mysql`` PVC: ``trident.netapp.io/cloneFromPVC: mysql``.
+With this annotation set, Trident clones the volume corresponding to the ``mysql`` PVC, instead of provisioning a volume from scratch.
+A few points worth considering are the following: (1) We recommend cloning an idle volume, (2) a PVC and its clone must be in the same Kubernetes namespace and have the same storage class, and (3) with ``ontap-\*`` drivers, it might be desirable to set the PVC annotation ``trident.netapp.io/splitOnClone`` in conjunction with ``trident.netapp.io/cloneFromPVC``.
+With ``trident.netapp.io/splitOnClone`` set to ``true``, Trident splits the cloned volume from the parent volume; thus, completely decoupling the life cycle of the cloned volume from its parent at the expense of losing some storage efficiency.
+Not setting ``trident.netapp.io/splitOnClone`` or setting it to ``false`` results in reduced space consumption on the backend at the expense of creating dependencies between the parent and clone volumes such that the parent volume cannot be deleted unless the clone is deleted first.
+A scenario where splitting the clone makes sense is cloning an empty database volume where it's expected for the volume and its clone to greatly diverge and not benefit from storage efficiencies offered by ONTAP.

+``sample-input/pvc-basic.yaml``, ``sample-input/pvc-basic-clone.yaml``, and
-examples of PVC definitions for use with Trident.
+``sample-input/pvc-full.yaml`` contain examples of PVC definitions for use with Trident.
 See :ref:`Trident Volume objects` for a full description of the parameters and settings associated with Trident volumes.

 Kubernetes PersistentVolume objects
 -----------------------------------